 The most significant cause of land degradation in India is water erosion.
 It has amounted to loss of 10.98% and 10.83% of total land lost in the period of 2011-2013 and 2003-05, respectively (Desertification and Land degradation Atlas of India, ISRO).
 Water erosion here, does not include the natural erosion caused by rivers.
-Rather, it is the erosion caused directly by (or as a consequence of) human activities.
+It is the erosion caused directly by (or as a consequence of) human activities.

 What is water erosion?

 Water erosion is the removal of topsoil (up to 20 cm of soil) due to the action of water.
 It is further divided into 3 types based on increasing severity.
 The initial stages of erosion are called sheet erosion, where water moves horizontally over a large area.
 The next stage is rill erosion, where small incisions take place as the water begins to collect along parts of the land at lower elevation (or weaker soil).
 It results in the formation of rills and narrow, shallow gullies.
 The last stage happens when these gullies widen and deepen, causing gully erosion.
 This is the most severe stage of erosion because entire sections of the soil can be washed off in a short time.

 With respect to land degradation, though, sheet erosion has caused the most damage because it can cover a large area.
 It is most common in agricultural fields, due to improper agricultural practices.

 Very rarely.
 Water erosion is generally a consequence of other practices like deforestation, over-irrigation, large scale crop plantation, etc. These practices produce conditions that allow water to wash away soil easily.
 For example, removal of trees with deep roots removes the agent that is binding the soil together.
 When this binding agent is removed, it makes the soil lose and susceptible to being washed off.
 Likewise, improper agricultural practices are also a major cause of water erosion.